 When you undertake the challenge of the Prompting Stage, you can be more than assured you are having that impact!

 The PROMPTING Prescription

 Focus on developing your listening of the children’s play.
-Work at building up your capacity to identify the interests, ideas and theories expressed in play.
+Work at building up your capacity to identify the interests, ideas, and theories expressed in play.
 Be patient with yourself as you do.

 Practice setting up play invitations that are designed to deepen and expand upon children’s play interests.
-Use your observations to practice making more meaningful connections and develop greater understanding of the children’s interests and theories.
+Use your observations to practice making more meaningful connections and develop a greater understanding of the children’s interests and theories.

 Allow yourself space to miss the target.
 Powerful play invitations are not a science – rather, they are an art.
 Art is messy, and its beauty lies in the process it takes to create it.
 Consider yourself and your teaching practice a work of art in the making – and children as both your subjects and your greatest teachers!

 - Children need time, repetition, and space to feed their natural curiosity and creativity.
 It’s tempting, but don’t worry about making different play invitations every day.
 For example, provide plenty of exploration time for each new material you introduce to them.

 - Make time to experiment with materials yourself.
 You can only make proposals when you know the potential of multiple languages of materials

 - Capture and reflect on children’s engagement with your play invitations.
 This is how you can assess your work and improve every day.